 Conservation on Private Land

-On a broader scale, New South Wales is large– with 81million Hectares of land within State Borders – but only about 9% of that is conserved under the National Reserve System (NRS).
-The NRS includes National Parks (7 million Hectares), Indigenous Protected Areas (about 16000 Ha) and private protected areas with permanent conservation covenants (about 275000 Ha).
-NSW has a long history of private land conservation, with the first wildlife refuge proclaimed in 1951, and the current legislated authority is the Biodiversity Conservation Trust (BCT).
+On a broader scale, NSW is large – with 81 million hectares of land within state borders – but only about 9% of the state is conserved under the National Reserve System (NRS).
+The NRS includes National Parks (seven million hectares), Indigenous Protected Areas (about 16000 Ha) and private protected areas with permanent conservation covenants (about 275000 Ha).
+New South Wales has a long history of private land conservation, with the first wildlife refuge proclaimed in 1951.
+The current legislated authority is the Biodiversity Conservation Trust (BCT).

-The BCT and Landcare NSW are currently partnering to deliver a state-wide Private Lands Conservation (PLC) program, which aims to not only strengthen the relationship between Landcare and the BCT, but also to build conservation knowledge amongst local landholders.
-Our Private Land Conservation Officer is supporting local landholders with Conservation Agreements by conducting face-to-face site visits on their properties, providing technical advice on native vegetation condition, threats to biodiversity and how to manage those threats.
-The PLC program is also delivering a range of interesting and relevant educational opportunities for landholders in our region.
+The BCT and Landcare NSW are currently partnering to deliver a state-wide Private Lands Conservation (PLC) program, which aims to not only strengthen the relationship between Landcare and the BCT, but to build conservation knowledge among local landholders.
+Our Private Land Conservation Officer supports local landholders with Conservation Agreements by conducting face-to-face site visits on their properties, providing technical advice on native vegetation condition, threats to biodiversity and how to manage those threats.
+The PLC program also delivers a range of interesting and relevant educational opportunities for landholders in our region.